9 July 2024

 This flow was rendered on the server.
 It can be displayed without Javascript on the client.

-React is heading towards server side rendering, with tools like Nextjs (opens in a new tab), Astro (opens in a new tab), and waku (opens in a new tab).
-We’ve gotten asked to support server side rendering more than a couple (opens in a new tab) of times (opens in a new tab) due to difficulties using React Flow with these tools.
+React is heading towards server side rendering, with tools like Nextjs, Astro, and waku.
+We’ve gotten asked to support server side rendering more than a couple of times due to difficulties using React Flow with these tools.
 In React Flow 11, Astro just renders a blank screen by default when using React Flow- that’s no good.

 With React Flow 12, you can now:

-• Display static HTML diagrams for docs sites (even if the client has no JS)
+- Display static HTML diagrams for docs sites (even if the client has no JS)

-• Dynamically generate opengraph images that appear as embeds when sharing a link to your flow
+- Dynamically generate opengraph images that appear as embeds when sharing a link to your flow

-• Pre-render flows for crawlable content
+- Pre-render flows for crawlable content

 Check out our server side rendering guide